-Some students used this method also in the case of seductive numbers.
+Some children used this method also in the case of seductive numbers.

-Students using this method often seemed to lose track of all the details.
+Some children also worked with this method, but they often seemed to lose track of all the details.
 This was mostly because they worked verbally, and did not write down information or their strategy.
-For example, several students correctly calculated $(n - k) \times d$, but then did not add f(k).
+In this example Voda correctly calculates $(n - k) \times d$, but then does not add f(k):